agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 Hodometer makes requests to the Core v2 scheduler and Kubernetes (Discovery) API to collect pertinent information.
 Internally, it aggregates this information and filters it to the appropriate level.
-The aggregated data is then sent to all the configured metrics receivers.
+Then, this aggregated data is then sent to all the configured metrics receivers.
+With the exception of talking to the scheduler, which uses gRPC, all the other communications between services are over HTTP/REST.

 <!-- TODO -- discuss internal arch of Hodometer and system-level diagram (think C4 diagrams) -->